MichiganCOG/M-PACT/RAINPROJECT.md

 * V17:
     * Idea: (Pass K dims through FC1 then reshape to V dims through FC2) The filter blocks relating to each pixel may contain the information needed to learn alpha and phi.
 Allow output of FC2 to be the filter dimension, V, x 2.
     * Median of Extract Layer

+* V21:
+    * Idea: (alpha and phi as variables, based off of v14) Initialize alpha and phi as variables and let them learn based solely off of backpropagation.
+Inputs to extraction layer come from the beginning of the model, similar to v14.
+    * Median of Extract Layer

+* V22:
+    * Idea: (alpha and phi as variables, based off of v18) Initialize alpha and phi as variables and let them learn based solely off of backpropagation.
+Inputs to extraction layer come from the end of the model, similar to v18.
+    * Median of Extract Layer

+* V23:
+    * Idea: (alpha as a variable, based off of v2) Initialize alpha as a variable and let it learn based solely off of backpropagation.
+Inputs to extraction layer come from the beginning of the model, similar to v2.
+    * Median of Extract Layer

 * Alternate:
     * Pass the parameters through an LSTM before entering the RAIN layer.